ndmitchell/build-shootout/README.md

     cp "input file" "output file"

-* fabricate: partial, generally works but requires custom code to get command line support for targets
+* fabricate: partial, generally works but requires custom code to get command line support for space-including targets
 * Make: failure, does not support files with spaces in them
 * **Ninja: success**
 * **Shake: success**